ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_osdc/index.md

 ```

 Parts of the review process would be difficult or impossible for a computer to do accurately.

- * There are the Plíšková twins, Karolína and Kristýna.
-When we see that `K Pliskova` appears, we have to go back and see that this occurred in the `USOpen-women-2013.csv` file, and only Karolína played in the [2013 US Open](http://en.wikipedia.org/wiki/2013_US_Open_%E2%80%93_Women%27s_Singles).
- * In a similar but less interesting way, `B.Becker` turns out to refer to Benjamin, not Brian.
- * An `A Wozniak` appears with `C Wozniack` and `C Wozniacki`.
-The first initial does turn out to differentiate the Canadian from the Dane.
- * The name `A.Kuznetsov` refers to *both* Andrey *and* Alex in `Wimbledon-men-2013.csv`.
-This can't be resolved by `mergic`.
-One way to resolve the issues is to edit `Wimbledon-men-2013.csv` so that `A.Kuznetsov,I.Sijsling` becomes `Alex Kuznetsov,I.Sijsling`, based on checking [records from that competition](http://en.wikipedia.org/wiki/2013_Wimbledon_Championships_%E2%80%93_Men%27s_Singles).
- * `Juan Martin Del Potro` is unfortunately too different from `J.Del Potro` in the current formulation to be grouped automatically, but a human reviewer can correct this.
-Similarly for `Anna Schmiedlova` and `Anna Karolina Schmiedlova`.

 After editing, you can check that the new grouping is still valid.
 At this stage we aren't using anything custom any more, so the default `mergic` is fine: